Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Restore Or Create Routine And Predictability

-Return to regular feeding, play, rest times.
-If owner is away more, try to maintain stable routines.
+Return to regular feeding, play, and rest times.
+If the owner is away more, try to maintain stable routines.

 Cats feel safer with regularity.
 Sudden changes should be introduced gradually.